On the Information Dimension of Stochastic Processes: The Information Dimension Rate

 Intuitively, the rate-distortion function

-corresponds to the number of nats per source symbol required to compress an ergodic source $\Xvec$ with an average per-symbol distortion not exceeding $D$ \cite[Sec.~9.8]{gallager68}.
+corresponds to the minimum number of nats per source symbol required to compress a stationary and ergodic source $\{\Xb_t\}$ with a vector quantizer of average per-symbol distortion not exceeding $D$ \cite[Sec.~9.8]{gallager68}.
 The rate-distortion dimension characterizes the growth of $R(D)$ as $D$ vanishes.
 For example, for an i.i.d.\ Gaussian source with variance $\sigma^2$, we have \cite[Th.~13.3.2]{Cover_Information1}

 where $\I{\cdot}$ denotes the indicator function.
 Observe that in this case $R(D)$ grows like $1/2\log(1/D)$ as $D\to 0$.
 The rate-distortion dimension corresponds to twice the pre-log factor of the rate-distortion function $R(D)$, which in this case is $1$.